stephanedreyfus/react-boilerplate/README.md

 ```

 ## Given More Time and Experience
-Even after another week left to be done.
-- Working connection to Redux store
-    - Add a phrase to db and store
-    - Get phrases from DB to store
-- More clarity on reselect
-    - While I understand the concept I am still not clear on proper implementation.
 - Tests on the db
 - Test on the controlled string component
 - Modal for entering of new phrases
 - More styling
   - Background images
-  - Favicon
 - A more comphrensive README file.